-The above Buy/Sell Spreads are expressed as a percentage of capital value of each unit.
+^ The above Buy/Sell Spreads are expressed as a percentage of capital value of each unit.

-GMO Australia may vary the allowance for the Buy/Sell Spread to reflect changes in the costs of investing new funds and/ or generating funds to meet redemptions.
-Based on the current Buy/Sell Spread, the dollar value of these costs is nil for each Trust.
+GMO Australia may vary the allowance for the Buy/Sell Spreads to reflect changes in the costs of investing new funds and/ or generating funds to meet redemptions.
+Based on the current Buy/Sell Spread, the dollar value of these costs based on an application or withdrawal of \$250,000 for the Trust is \$0 for each application or withdrawal.